 What would you recommend?

 For each part of this scenario, think about the decision you would make and, importantly, why you would choose that option.
-In addition, for each decision that you make, think about how you would talk to the customer and provide the www.tmmagazine.co.uk
+In addition, for each decision that you make, think about how you would talk to the customer and provide the necessary advice, and discuss this with your team and pharmacist.

 Go to www.tmmagazine.co.uk to submit your answers to these questions.
 When you pass, you'll be able to download a certificate to showcase your learning.

 You can also add this to your online, personalised learning log.